 A deceased person’s estate is a separate legal entity for federal income tax purposes.
 If you’re the executor of someone’s estate, you may need to file an income tax return for the estate, as well as a final personal income tax return for the deceased person.

 Income tax vs. estate tax.
 This article discusses income tax on an estate—not estate tax.
 The terminology is confusing, but the federal gift/estate tax is a wholly different tax.
-It is levied on only the very largest estates—those valued at more than $5.25 million for 2013 deaths and $5.34 million in 2014..
+It is levied on only the very largest estates—those valued at more than $5.43 million for deaths in 2015.

 Do You Need to File a Tax Return for the Estate?